dlang-community/Pegged/README.md

               , "Variable <- Identifier");
 ```

-This creates the `Expr`, `Mult` (and so on) parsers for basic arithmetic expressions with operator precedence ('*' and '/' bind stronger than '+' or '-'). `Identifier` is a pre-defined parser recognizing your basic C-style identifier (first a letter or underscore, then digits, letters or underscores).
+This creates the `Expr`, `AddExpr`, `Factor` (and so on) parsers for basic arithmetic expressions with operator precedence ('*' and '/' bind stronger than '+' or '-'). `Identifier` is a pre-defined parser recognizing your basic C-style identifier (first a letter or underscore, then digits, letters or underscores).
 In the rest of this document, I'll call 'rule' a `Parser <- Parsing Expression` expression and I'll use 'grammar' to designate the entire group of rules given to `Grammar`.

 To use a parser, use the `.parse` method.
 It will return a parse tree containing the calls to the different rules: